Hi, I'm Shashank!

 Volunteer work, job, and entrepreneurship

-Entrepreneurship, volunteer work, and Twine
+Entrepreneurship, volunteer work, and Venny

 When you care deeply about something, you start noticing what’s broken—and you can’t stop trying to fix it.
 You notice every problem, even the tiniest ones, and especially the ones only insiders can understand.
 And you start caring (a lot) about solving them.

 For me, that started with animal welfare work in India.
 The space is largely unorganized and full of difficult problems.
 We’re a developing nation, after all.
 Just to give you a glimpse: the punishment for animal cruelty in India, for the longest time, has been—and still is—60 cents!
 Enforcement of crimes against animals is non-existent.
+And now there is orchestrated and systemic hatred against animals and animal welfare volunteers in the country that used to pride itself on kindness towards animals and good karma.

 Creating products to solve problems is both my job and my hobby.
 Life is good when you get to do something you love all the time!
 I am passionate about all technologies that promise to change the world for the better, and I have been lucky to follow my dream of working with them for years now.